fp

 Variety vs. Varietal

-Before we take a deep dive into the various wine grape varieties, it’s important to clarify two of the most common words used when describing wine: variety and varietal.
-These two words are often used interchangeably, but they have distinct definitions.
+Before diving into the world of wine grape varieties, it's important to clarify two commonly used terms: "variety" and "varietal."
+Though often used interchangeably, they have distinct meanings.

-Variety refers to the kind of grape that’s used in the wine (i.e. Chardonnay grapes).
-Varietal, on the other hand, refers to a wine that is largely or entirely made from a single grape variety (i.e. Chardonnay wine).
+Variety refers to the type of grape used to make the wine (e.g., Chardonnay grapes).
+Varietal, on the other hand, describes a wine made predominantly or entirely from a single grape variety (e.g., Chardonnay wine).

 Demystifying Wine Labels

-While thousands of wine grape varieties are grown worldwide, there is a much shorter list of commonly found wines within the United States.
-To help you decipher often-cryptic wine labels, here are twelve wine grape varieties you’re likely to see within the U.S., separated by white and red:
+While thousands of wine grape varieties are cultivated globally, a smaller selection dominates the U.S. market.
+To help you navigate often-cryptic wine labels, here are twelve common wine grape varieties you're likely to encounter in the U.S., categorized by white and red:

 Red Wine Grape Varieties